-The annual Alexander Arts Lecture, to be held each fall in the Community Meeting Room of the Blowing Rock Art and History Museum, is an endowed lecture focused on American Art in honor of the extraordinary contributions of Patty and Welborn Alexander, founding members of the Museum.
-The endowment was established through gifts by members of the Museum’s Board of Trustees in 2012.
+The annual Alexander Arts Lecture is held each fall in the Alexander Community Meeting Room of the Blowing Rock Art & History Museum.
+This endowed lecture focuses on American Art, and honors the extraordinary contributions of Patty & Welborn Alexander, founding members of the Museum.
+The series was established through gifts from members of the Museum’s Board of Trustees in 2012.
 The goal of this lecture is to engage diverse audiences and create a cultural dialogue, thereby enriching the lives of the participants with current perspectives in the visual arts.

 John Leslie Breck and the Birth of American Impressionism

 American Impressionism and Realism: Tales of a Collector with Jack Huber

 “Encouraging American Genius” and Other Tales from the Front: American Art at the Corcoran Gallery of Art with Sarah Cash, Bechhoefer Curator of American Art at the Corcoran Gallery in Washington, DC.

 What a Difference a Frame Makes: American Period Frames of the 19th & Early 20th Centuries with Suzanne Smeaton, representative for Eli Wilner & Company

 Landscapes of Southern Identity with Sylvia Yount, Chief Curator and Louise B. and J. Harwood Cochrane Curator of American Art.